Not sure how a webinar, or a hangout works? Here's a brief overview:

 - A society gathers in the usual meeting place to participate in a live webinar, using a computer, projector, screen, speakers and high speed access to the Internet.
 The audience hears the presentation through a mic placed near the computer speakers, or alternately through the meeting room's sound system.
 Audience members may ask questions of the presenter by standing at the mic so all parties can hear.

-- A society gathers to view an archived webinar.
-Using a computer, projector, screen, speakers and high speed access to the Internet.
+- A society gathers to view an archived webinar or HAngout on Air.
+Using a computer, projector, screen, external speakers and high speed access to the Internet.

 If a webinar is recorded and later made available on the internet, it is possible for individuals with access to the archive site to view the webinar, anytime at their convenience.
 Computer speakers are fine in this instance.

-The genealogy presenters on the GeneaWebinar blog and calendar are experienced using GoToMeeting, GoToWebinar, Skype/Yugma and/or WebEx.
+The genealogy presenters on the GeneaWebinar blog and calendar are experienced using GoToMeeting, GoToWebinar, Skype/Yugma and/or WebEx, and Google Hangouts on Air.
 Their contracts typically call for a run-through during the week prior to a scheduled webinar.
 In all cases, the cost of travel for the speakers is eliminated.

 It is marvelous how technology has made it possible for more people to learn how to improve their genealogy research techniques.